Fun Facts About Austria

-The name of the country is derived from the Germanic word “austro,” which means “east.”
+One of the fun facts on Austria is the name of the country is derived from the Germanic word “austro,” which means “east.”
 In German, Austria is called Osterreich, which means “Eastern Kingdom.”

-Austria interesting facts #8
+Interesting Austria facts #8

-Unique culture and interesting people
+The unique culture and interesting people

-Josef Madersperger, an Austrian, invented the sewing machine.
+One of the interesting facts on Austria is that Josef Madersperger, an Austrian, invented the sewing machine.

 Born in Salzburg, Christian Doppler is famous for his discovery of what is known as the Doppler Effect.
 The Doppler radar used by meteorologists relies on this Doppler Effect.